ludovicmoncla/insa-rgi-2023/README.md

-# RGI 2023 - LinkedIn Scrapping
+# RGI 2023 - Web Scrapping

+This repository contains Python code samples for the web scrapping project of the INSA RGI 2023 course.

 ## Configure a Python environment